ishaankejriwal/responsible-ai-content/responsible-ai-content/sepsis-risk-prediction/te.rst

 - **Locality of the assessment**

   - Intended Use: observe and characterize the stakeholders receiving information on patient.
-  - Rationale: human assessment of “minimum necessary” criteria.
+  - Rationale: human assessment of "minimum necessary" criteria.
 Only the care team of the patient review and receive information on sepsis alerts; the manual screen contains minimum necessary survey of patient data; and the action plan is a team huddle.
 All data stays in EHR system.
   - Reference:
   - Monitoring Cadence (Time Interval, Frequency, etc.):
   - Recommended Responsible Party for Monitoring